Skip to content

 5 min read

 A key safe is a type of outdoor safe to store spare access keys to your home.
-While these safes have their benefits, they may also come with some risks, including the risk of invalidating your home insurance.
+While these safes have their benefits, they may also come with some risks to your home security, including the risk of invalidating your home insurance.

 Why might I need a key safe?

-There are a number of reasons why you might want a key safe or other system to grant access to people that don't have a key to the property.
+You might need a key safe to grant access to your home to people that don't have house keys for your property.

-Key safes are also often used by Airbnb hosts, holiday homes, and short term lets – but bear in mind it will invalidate your home insurance if you haven’t declared this.
+Key storage is also often used by Airbnb hosts, holiday homes, and short term lets – but bear in mind it will invalidate your home insurance if you haven’t declared using it as a holiday let.

 Do key safes invalidate home insurance?

-This all depends on your insurance provider and the specific policy you have with them.
-The best way to find out if the use of a key safe is covered by your home insurance is to check your policy documents or contact your insurer.
+It depends on your insurance provider and the specific policy you have in place.
+The best way to find out if the use of a key safe is covered by your house insurance is to check your policy documents or contact your insurer.

-If you make a claim for theft on your home insurance, most insurers require evidence of forced entry to approve the claim.
+If you make a claim for a break-in on your home insurance, most insurers require evidence of forced entry to approve the claim.
 However, what is defined as 'forced entry' can become complicated when key safes are involved.

-Bear in mind, too, that if your key safe is for the use of paying guests – such as an Airbnb or sublet – standard home insurance won’t cut it.
-You’ll either need to take out a dedicated insurance or declare it on your home insurance.
+Bear in mind, too, that if your key safe is for the use of paying guests – such as an Airbnb or sublet – standard home insurance won’t cover your property.
+You’ll usually need to take out a specialist insurance policy for your rental business.

 Key safes